Applications are NOW OPEN!

 ✺ FAQ’s ✺

 • We believe in the transformative power of cultivating attentional capacities in relation to nature, books, and peers.
-To help you do that, you will be asked to leave your phone, laptop, and other devices in a communal box upon arrival.
-The box will not be locked and you will be able to access them during your stay, but we ask that you minimize their use.
+To help you do that, you will be asked to put away your phone, laptop, and other devices upon arrival.
+You are able to access them during your stay, but we ask that you minimize their use.
 Devices should not be used outside of the housing accommodation.
 Please consider this point carefully - if this is not something you think you can get on board with, these programs are not for you.

 • You will be gifted a disposable camera on arrival, and we will develop your pictures for you free of charge at the end of your stay.